Monese review Ireland

 What are the account options with Monese?

-Monese has two account tiers: Classic and Premium.
-Each account comes with the features as outlined above, but there are a few differentiating details between the three tiers.
-Here is a breakdown of how these accounts work in more detail, including fees and features.
+Monese offers three account tiers: Simple, Classic and Premium.
+Each account comes with the features as outlined above, with few differentiating details between the three tiers.
+Here’s a detailed breakdown of how these accounts work, including fees and features.

 Monese offers a number of convenient features with its accounts, of which you can choose between paid and free options.
 It’s also easy to open an account as you can do so from wherever you live in the European Economic Area (EEA).
 Monese’s main advantage is money transfers: use its money transfer service to send money abroad, spend in foreign currencies and carry out basic bank transfers such as direct debits.